gopinathsjsu/team-project-team-17/README.md

 # Contributions
 Phillip Nguyen: Worked on admin functionality and booking aspects\
 Min Joung Kim: Worked on the user APIs in the backend and integration\
-Manidhar Reddy Buggana: Worked on form verification and dynamic pricings on bookings (weekend, customer loyalty, etc)\
+Manidhar Reddy Buggana: Worked on form validation and dynamic pricings on bookings (weekend, customer loyalty, etc)\
 Subhadra Ranga Swamy: Worked on modifying user and hotel information and made UI wireframes

 # Feature set